volbot/voltrix.vim/README.md

-# VOLTRIX.vim
+# voltrix.vim

-### `vim`/`nvim` Plugin for [VOLTRIX](https://gitlab.com/volbot/voltrix/)
+### `vim`/`nvim` Plugin for [voltrix](https://github.com/volbot/voltrix/)

-**「VOLTRIX」** is a sweet, maximalist colorscheme that invokes the whimsical uniformity of pastels, without sacrificing the placating vibrance of postmodernity.
+**「voltrix」** is a sweet, maximalist colorscheme that invokes the whimsical uniformity of pastels, without sacrificing the placating vibrance of postmodernity.

 This is its `vim`/`nvim` plugin, installable via your favorite plugin manager.

+> voltrix is also available for Alacritty and Fallout 4 at the [main repository](https://github.com/volbot/voltrix/).

 ## Installation

-`VOLTRIX.vim` should be installable by any `git`-based plugin manager.
+`voltrix.vim` should be installable by any `git`-based plugin manager.
 Here are a few examples:

 <details><summary>